 Below you will find the steps needed to implement and execute our RTW package:

 1. The return to work policy The RTW policy is used to communicate to your employees that they are participating in a return to work program should an injury or illness occurs at work.
-The policy explains the responsibilities of you and your employee when an injury happens, including injury reporting, committing to medical attention and required participation.
+The policy explains the responsibilities of the employer and the employee when an injury happens, including injury reporting, committing to medical attention, and required participation in the return-to-work process.

 2. The Employee care package